Where: Greensboro Urban Loop Freeway from Bryan Blvd South to US 220

 I-73 / US 421 North at Wendover Ave.:Using On-Ramp from Wendover Ave. heading West (September 2015)

-Photos taken of the approaches to I-73 by site contributor, Strider, in September 2017:
+Photos taken of the approaches to I-73 by site contributor, Strider, in September and October 2017:

 New overhead signage placed on I-85 North approaching I-73 and the Greensboro Loop in August 2017.
 Notice the major goof of having 2 I-85 Norths, the one on the right is supposed to be Business 85.